Solutions

 What we review

-Next step: Organised documentation pack and administrative follow-up during provider review where agreed.
+Next step: Organised documentation pack and gap summary.

 When this applies